ardanlabs/gotraining/reading/design_guidelines.md

 ### Guidelines, Decision Making and Trade-Offs

-Develop your design philosophy around these three major categories in this order: Integrity, Readability, and then Performance.
+Develop your design philosophy around these three major categories in this order: Integrity, Readability, Simplicity and then Performance.
 You must consciously and with great reason be able to explain the category you are choosing.

 **_Note: There are exceptions to everything but when you are not sure an exception applies, follow the guidelines presented the best you can._**